Makko.ai Glossary

 Quality Assurance

-Testing for issues and verifying expected behavior.
+Testing for issues and verifying that the game behaves as expected across all systems.

 AI Playtesting

 Using AI to simulate player behavior, identify broken systems, and surface balance issues before a game reaches human testers.
-AI playtesting accelerates QA cycles by running thousands of virtual sessions and flagging edge cases that manual testing would miss.

 Bug